fourjuaneight/blog/content/uses.md

 - **[tenjin](https://github.com/fourjuaneight/tenjin)** - Early on in my development career, I realize a lot of time was spent copying and pasting previously use code.
 So I started to keep a repo full of commonly used scripts, stylings, configs, templates, and snippets.
 That eventually morphed into a JS CLI utility.
 This current iteration is written in Go and has a slimmed-down collection with just the stuff I need for work and personal projects.
 I quite like this little tool.
 - **[showrunner](https://github.com/fourjuaneight/showrunner)** - I run a Plex server at home for all my media.
 More often than not, I need to rename entire TV Shows to the correct formatting.
 I've tried using a couple of shell scripts before, but this tool does it in a single command.
 Plus, it pulls the metadata from TMDB API.
 - **[scriptable](https://github.com/fourjuaneight/scriptable)** - There is so much automation that happens on my phone.
 Most of it is through [Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios).
 But there's only so much it can do before it becomes unmanageable.
 Unless you're [Federico](https://www.macstories.net/shortcuts/).
 These are the various JS scripts, running on [Scriptable](https://scriptable.app), that make iOS automation so much easier.
-- **[dotfiles](https://github.com/fourjuaneight/dotfiles)** - I think most devs have dotfiles repo somewhere.
+- **[dotfiles](https://github.com/fourjuaneight/dotfiles)** - I think most devs have a dotfiles repo somewhere.
 I took what I liked the most from others and made something easy to maintain and expand.

 ### CLI
 I started finding Rust alternatives to some of the default CLI tooling for greater security (debatable) and an overall nicer UX.
 Also, the [cargo](https://doc.rust-lang.org/cargo/guide/) experience is superior to any other package manager.